iip-ecosphere/platform/platform/configuration/configuration/README.md

 For running the container tests, you need Docker and LXC (Linux only).
 To bypass the container creation in either case, use `-Deasy.docker.failOnError=false` to disable failure reporting during Docker instantiator execution or `-Deasy.lxc.failOnError=false` to disable failure reporting for the LXC instantiator.
 The instantiation process shall then run anyway and produce the related artifacts, e.g., Dockerfiles or LXC templates, but no container images are created/deployed.

 Some of the test models include the RapidMiner RTSA integration.
 As RTSA is an IPR-protected commercial production, we cannot package it with its integration and must integrate its artifacts here.
 For this purpose, the folder `resources` contains resources that shall be packaged during platform/application installation.
 The RTSA files committed there contain fake RTSA implementation for testing built by the RTSA integration package.
 However, if you have a real RTSA at hands, create a similar directory called resources.ipr with the actual files and the instantiation will take it up.

-**First CI build:** Run this with `-Diip.build.initial=true` or system environment property `iipbuildinitial=true` for obtaining and deploying the interface artifacts.

 **Hint:** If tests are failing on your side due to a missing Docker installation, you may prevent this by `-Deasy.docker.failOnError=false`.